mcroning/PRProp3D_package/README.md

 ### Example: Two beam coupling of Gaussian Beams
 The following example show the use of the package for two interacting gaussian beams at steady state.
 The beam ratio is 6.67, the coupling constant length product is -3, the angle of incidence of beam 1 is 0.16 radians, that of beam 2 is -0.16 radians.
-The beam waists are 100 $\mu$m and they cross halfway through the interaction length.
+The beam waists are 100 $\mu m$ and they cross halfway through the interaction length.
     from PRProp3D import *
     import matplotlib
     import matplotlib.pyplot as plt